Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 The gleaming pots and pans on display at Hestan lend its tasting room the feel of a classy kitchenware showroom, but there’s a strong connection: Stanley Cheng, who co-owns Hestan Vineyards with his wife, Helen, pioneered hard-anodized cooking surfaces in the 1970s and remains a significant player in the cookware field.
 It takes two noted winemakers – Thomas Rivers Brown and Jeff Gaffner – to produce wines for the family’s four labels.
 You can find out who makes what at a tasting, but all the wines, most from estate vineyards in the far southeastern section of the Napa Valley, are top-notch and very different.
 The Hestan Sauvignon Blanc, Vincent Christopher Pinot Noir, Stephanie Proprietary Red (the five principal Bordeaux red varieties), and Meyer Cabernet Sauvignon are among the stars.
 Address: 6548 Washington St., at Humboldt St.

 Nearby alternatives: RH Wine Vault (6725 Washington) pours sommelier-selected California wines in or just outside a historic 1904 residence made of stones quarried from the Napa River.
-The exclusive treat at Stewart Cellars (6752 Washington), built of stone a century-plus later, is the Nomad tasting of 100% Cabernet Sauvignons from the six historic Beckstoffer Heritage Vineyards, but the Portfolio Flight provides a good introduction.
+The exclusive treat at Stewart Cellars (6752 Washington), built of stone a century-plus later, is the Nomad tasting of 100% Cabernet Sauvignons from the six historic Beckstoffer Heritage Vineyards.
+The Portfolio Flight provides a good introduction.

 12:30 pm